 The Origin Story

-The idea for Gotham Greens first came to Viraj Puri, co-founder and CEO, who is a seasoned entrepreneur and poster-boy of sustainable living solutions.
-Some 10 years ago, Puri became aware of a renaissance in people’s eating habits.
-People were eating cleaner.
-Farmers markets were beginning to thrive, as did the local and artisanal food movement.
+Puri, a seasoned entrepreneur and poster-boy of sustainable living solutions, became aware of a renaissance in people’s eating habits; some 10 years ago.
+He noticed that people were eating cleaner and farmers markets were beginning to thrive, as did the local and artisanal food movement.
 Puri also wished to avoid a bleak Malthusian catastrophe, of a rapidly growing population struggling to create more products with fewer resources.

-The ‘aha!’ moment came when his last internship involved a small greenhouse project.
+The ‘aha!’ moment came to him during his last internship that involved a small greenhouse project.
 That’s when he decided to set up New York’s first solar-powered, hydroponic rooftop farm, based on proprietary cultivation and growing techniques.

 Gotham Greens went on to build their first commercial-scale rooftop greenhouse in 2011, atop an erstwhile bowling alley in the Greenpoint neighborhood of Brooklyn.
 Their second greenhouse was set up, in 2014, on the rooftop of a Whole Foods Market, Brooklyn.
 Designed, built, owned and operated by Gotham Greens, these state of the art facilities use natural sunlight to nourish the crops.

 While growing crops, at scale, in the city means higher expenditure capital (for things like utilities and payroll), Gotham Greens cuts down on transportation and logistics costs.
 Also, rooftops, which are unusually non-monetised space for the property owner, end up being cheaper to rent out for farming purposes in the heart of the city.